MartinRovang/nnUNet_MedSeg/documentation/training.md

 3 primary use-cases can be achieved with this program:

 1. [New Dataset Training](train_new_dataset.md): Train from scratch using an entirely new dataset.
 (Most common use-case)
-2. [Leveraging Pre-trained Models](pretrained_model.md): Make use of an existing pre-trained model.
+2. [Use transfer learning](transfer_learning.md): Make use of an existing model and fine tune it.

 ### User Interaction